10 tips to get ready

 7. Ask a friend or relative to go with you

-If you’re feeling nervous that you might forget what was said or need emotional support, it’s fine to bring someone with you.
-A close friend or relative can help remind you of anything that slips your mind.
+If you’re feeling nervous that you might forget what was said or need emotional support, it is fine to bring a friend or relative with you.1 They can help remind you of any information that might slip your mind.

 8. Dress appropriately

-Your doctor may need to examine your psoriasis, so think about the clothes that you’ll wear to your appointment.
-Your doctor should give you time to get fully dressed after examining and before talking to you.1 But you may want to choose clothes that are loose and easy to slip off.
-Avoid long rows of buttons.
+Your doctor may need to examine your psoriasis, so think about the clothes that you'll wear to your appointment.
+Your doctor should give you time to get fully dressed after examining and before talking to you.1 But you may want to choose clothes that are loose and easy to slip on and off.
+And avoid long rows of buttons.
 It may also be helpful to proactively show your doctor your psoriasis or tell them where you have it and how it is impacting you so that they understand fully how it is affecting you.

 9. Rehearse your appointment

-If you feel nervous about your appointment, you can practice what you want to say in advance.
+If you feel nervous about your appointment, you can practise what you want to say in advance.
 This will help build your confidence.
-You can even role-play the appointment, asking a close friend or family member to play the role of the doctor.
+You can even role-play the appointment, asking a close friend or family member to play the role of your doctor.

-The way that you prepare for your appointment will depend on you and your personal situation.
-Hopefully some of these tips inspire you to think about how you can get ready and make the most of your doctor visits.
+It is up to you how you prepare.
+Hopefully some of these tips inspire you to think about how you can get ready and make the most of your appointments.